-With different pay standards set for locals and foreigners, minimum wage in Saudi Arabia remains somewhat unclear.
+With different pay standards set for locals and foreigners, the minimum wage in Saudi Arabia remains somewhat unclear.
 But this guide outlines the factors that affect salary, as well as average salaries in the Kingdom.

 A country at the intersection of tradition and modernity, Saudi Arabia hosts expats from every corner of the globe.
 And those considering moving there should thoroughly research labor rights in the Kingdom.